Posts tagged public speaking

 Public Speaking Tips You Haven’t Heard Before

-I always ask conference organizers the following questions, “What does success look like in the minds of your audience?” and “Who are the most popular speakers you have had?
+I always ask conference organizers the following questions: “What does success look like in the minds of your audience?” and “Who are the most popular speakers you have had?
 What made them stand out?”
 This information helps me craft my presentation with the audience in mind.

 Give the audience a way to get in touch with you after your presentation.
 Include a slide with your URL/email/phone number/social.
 Bonus points for leaving them something of value like a digital download of your presentation or cheat sheet with takeaways from your talk.
 I use a text-to-download service for this*.
 Anyone who downloads the PDF also gets subscribed to my email newsletter.
 This is noted before they download the document, so they can choose not to if they prefer.